yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 The protocol specification can be found in  `CCSDS 727.0-B-5 <https://public.ccsds.org/Pubs/727x0b5.pdf>`_ The following description summarizes the specs and provide details on the parts implented/not implemented by this service.

 The upload/download works by splitting the file into segments and uploading/downloading each segment individually (usually embedded as part of a TC/TM packet).
-The transmission is preceded by an metadata PDU (Protocol Data Unit) and finsihed with an EOF PDU.
+The transmission is preceded by an metadata PDU (Protocol Data Unit) and finished with an EOF PDU.
 The Receiver will send the Finished PDU to let the Sender know that all PDUs have been received.

 The class 1 (unreliable transfer) will upload/download all the segments without the possibility of retransmission.
 The EOF is not acknowledged by the Receiver.
 The Issue 5 of the CFDP standard introduces an option "Closure Requested" which requests the class 1 Receiver to send a Finished PDU upon receiving all the data (or when the canceling the transfer).
 The Finished PDU is not acknowledged by the Sender.
 This option is useful when the underlying communication protocol is reliable.

 For class 2 (reliable transfer) transfers, the Receiver can indicate missing metadata or data by sending NAK PDUs.
-In this mode, the Receiver has to ackonwoledge the EOF PDU and the Sender has to acknowledge the Finished PDU.
+In this mode, the Receiver has to acknowledge the EOF PDU and the Sender has to acknowledge the Finished PDU.
 Sending a PDU that requires acknowledgment will start a timer.
 When the timer expires, if the acknowledgment has not been received, the PDU is resent and this is done until a count reaches a maximum defined value.
 Finally if the count has reached its maximum value and the acknowledgment has still not been received, a fault condition is triggered which may cause the transfer to be abandoned, canceled or suspended.

 A diagram of the operations for class 2 is presented in the figure below.
 Note that the Receiver operates in immediate NAK mode; it sends a NAK as soon as it receives the FileData PDU (containing a file segment) and detects a missing segment.